vinaya-class/vinaya-class.github.io/src/17-dwellings.md

 **A hut:** Here, a more permanent structure (such as one with plastered walls and roof).
 This rule doesn't apply to makeshift huts with grass roofs.

-Assuming the *sugata span* to be 25cm, the maximum size of the hut is about 3m x 1.75m.
+Assuming the *sugata span* to be 25cm, the maximum size of the hut is about 3m long on the outside of the wall, and 1.75m wide on the inside of wall.
+This relates to the living area, not including an outside porch for example.
+The description leaves the thickness of the wall unspecified, but _Pc 19_ limits the layers of plastering to three.

 If a bhikkhu is planning to build such a hut by procuring the materials for it, he must (1) choose a site and arrange it to be cleared (not breaking *Pc 10* and